gujincheng/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 * In experiments, a few hundred requests per second are needed to trigger throttling, so this is very unlikely to surface in production systems.
 * The S3A filesystem connector retries all throttled requests to AWS services, including STS.
-* Other S3 clients which use the AWS SDK will, if configured, also retry throttled requests.
+* Other S3 clients with use the AWS SDK will, if configured, also retry throttled requests.

 Overall, the risk of triggering STS throttling appears low, and most applications will recover from what is generally an intermittently used AWS service.